 The definitions in section 1900(b), Title 13 of the California Code of Regulations apply with the following additions:

+“Appliance” means any device that contains and uses a high-GWP refrigerant, including any air conditioner, refrigerator, chiller, freezer, or refrigeration system.

 “Automotive Refrigerant” means any substance used, sold for use, or designed or intended for use as a heat transfer fluid and provides a cooling effect in a Motor Vehicle Air Conditioner (MVAC) that is not either a Class I or a Class II refrigerant as defined in 42 U.S.C. sections 7671(a) or (b), or that is listed in Title 40, Code of Federal Regulations part 82, subpart A, appendix A, as it existed as of July 1, 2006.

-“Automotive Refrigerant in a Small Container” means automotive refrigerant packaged in a container holding more than 2 ounces and less than 2 pounds of automotive refrigerant by weight.

-“Breached Container” means any small container that has been structurally compromised so that the container's contents have been released to the environment through an opening other than the self-sealing valve.
+“Breached” or “Breached Container” means any small container that has been structurally compromised so that the container's contents have been released to the environment through an opening other than the self-sealing valve.

 “Can Heel” means the quantity of automotive refrigerant remaining in a small container of automotive refrigerant after that small container of automotive refrigerant has been used to charge an MVAC system or systems with refrigerant.

+“Certified Reclaimed Refrigerant” means used (recovered) refrigerant that has been reclaimed by a U.S. EPA-certified refrigerant reclaimer from a previously operational appliance and meets all of the following conditions:

+Meets all specifications in 40 C.F.R.
+Part 82, Subpart F, Appendix A (Specifications for Refrigerants) (July 1, 2022), which is incorporated by reference herein;

+Contains zero percent (0%) new (virgin) refrigerant by weight to meet the specifications in 40 C.F.R., Part 82, Subpart F, Appendix A (Specifications for Refrigerants) (July 1, 2022).

-“Consumer” means the first person who in good faith purchases automotive refrigerant in a small container for purposes other than resale, including, but not limited to, MVAC maintenance and repair activities or other applications involving this product.
-A person who purchases automotive refrigerant in a small container for purposes of servicing or repairing another person's MVAC for consideration (e.g., a MVAC technician) is considered a ‘consumer' for purposes of this subarticle.
+“Consumer” means the first person who in good faith purchases a small container of automotive refrigerant for purposes other than resale, including, but not limited to, MVAC maintenance and repair activities or other applications involving this product.
+A person who purchases a small container of automotive refrigerant for purposes of servicing or repairing another person's MVAC for consideration (e.g., a MVAC technician) is considered a 'consumer' for purposes of this subarticle.
 Manufacturers, distributors, and retailers are not consumers.

 “Dispose” means to discard a small container of automotive refrigerant in any manner, except as permitted in section 95365 of this subarticle.

-“Distributor” means any person to whom an automotive refrigerant small container is sold or supplied for the purposes of resale or distribution in commerce, including imports to and exports from the United States.
+“Distributor” means any person to whom a small container of automotive refrigerant is sold or supplied for the purposes of resale or distribution in commerce, including imports to and exports from the United States.
 Manufacturers, retailers, and consumers are not distributors.

-“Executive Officer” means the Executive Officer of the California Air Resources Board (ARB).
+“Executive Officer” means the Executive Officer of the California Air Resources Board (CARB).

+“Foam” means a product with a cellular structure formed via a foaming process in a variety of materials that undergo hardening via a chemical reaction or phase transition.

 “Global Warming Potential” (GWP) means the radiative forcing impact of one mass-based unit of a given greenhouse gas relative to an equivalent unit of carbon dioxide over a given period of time.